Griffon26/taserver/README.md

 # taserver
 A replacement implementation of the Tribes Ascend login server

-# IMPORTANT NOTICE: using this might get you banned! #
-Although I have run this on my own machine with an internet connection and I have been able to log on to my real account afterwards, I can't guarantee that you won't get banned if you modify this code and connect to it.

 ## How to use it
 If you do decide to try it out, here's how.

-1. Create a shortcut to TribesAscend.exe with the following command line for starting a dedicated server:
+1. Get the code for this project from github

+2. Modify `dir` under the `[gameserver]` section in `data/gameserverlauncher.ini` to point to the directory where your TribesAscend.exe is located.
+For instance:

     ```
-    TribesAscend.exe server TrCtf-Katabatic
+    C:\Games\Tribes Ascend\Binaries\Win32
     ```

-2. Create another shortcut to TribesAscend.exe with the following command line for starting a client that will connect to the login server running on your own machine:
+3. Create a shortcut to TribesAscend.exe with the following command line for starting a client that will connect to the login server running on your own machine:

     ```
     TribesAscend.exe -hostx=127.0.0.1